SebastjanSibenik/kaldi-2025/README.md

 # Kaldi Application

 ## Project Overview
-This project was developed for the Kaldi 2025 technical homework.
+This project was created as part of the Kaldi 2025 technical homework assignment.
-It implements a simple REST API backend for a system with two types of clients:
+It provides a simple REST API backend designed to support two types of clients.
+Additionally, a basic frontend was quickly developed to facilitate easier testing.

 ## Clients
-- **Mobile Users** (Mobile client:
+- **Mobile Users** (Mobile client):
   - Select chat rooms (Technical, Services, Conversational)
   - Send messages
   - Wait for operator responses